Skip to content

 @on_event("system.started")

-async def start_polling(event, payload):
+async def start_polling(event):

 async def poll_occupancy():